 The report says:

 “Most motor vehicle crashes are preventable.
-More action is needed to reduce the rising number of fatalities and injuries from motor vehicle crashes.
+More action is needed to reduce the rising number of fatalities and injuries occurring from a car accident.
 The information provided in this report can help drive efforts at the state and local level to identify modifiable driving behaviors to improve traffic safety.”

 Four Leading Elements in Colorado Auto Accident Fatalities